TatoNaranjo/TatoNaranjo/README.md

 # TatoNaranjo

-I'm a Computer and Systems Engineer and Full Stack Programmer with experience in agile methodologies.
+I'm a Computer and Systems Engineer and Front-End Programmer with experience in agile methodologies.
 Proficient in technologies such as JavaScript, Python, React, Node.js, and SQL/NoSQL databases.
 Proven track record in efficient problem solving, with demonstrated ability to quickly adapt to new technologies and development environments.
 I have contributed to the success of innovative projects in collaborative teams, delivering scalable and high quality solutions.
 Motivated to bring my experience and technical skills to challenging and dynamic projects.

 ## My Blog (ES)
 LogDev is an space where you can find articles about things i want to teach about, like algorithms, linux's distro configurations and front-end tools & tips.